Our Team

 Ms. Ludka obtained a Master’s in Business Administration (MBA) with an emphasis in accounting from the University of Michigan.
 Ms. Ludka completed her undergraduate studies at Lake Superior State University (LSSU) earning a Bachelor of Science in Public Accounting and an Associates of Science in Technical Accounting.
 After completing her MBA, Florence returned to her alma mater as an adjunct accounting faculty member teaching accounting principles, intermediate accounting, auditing, advanced accounting, and federal taxation.
 Currently, Ms. Ludka is in her third year of a six-year Ojibwe language pane immersion program.

-Ms. Ludka resides in Traverse City, Michigan where she owns a small farm and enjoys spending time and engaging in outdoor activities with her twin daughters and their spouses, granddaughter, and family pets.
+Ms. Ludka resides in Traverse City, Michigan where she owns a small farm and enjoys spending time and engaging in outdoor activities with her twin daughters and their spouses, grandchildren, and family pets.
 In her spare time Florence can be found crafting, camping, boating, traveling, or out in the woods viewing and photographing wildlife.

 Ms. Ludka is an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians in Michigan.